 More information on the other exhibitions and artists of the Backlight2020 triennial will be available soon.

-Related Realities September 5–October 25 at the Gallery Himmelblau, Visual Catalysts September 25–October 18 at the Culture House Laikku, Bénédicte Vanderreydt’s in Utero September 5–28 at the Gallery Nykyaika and Light in the Tunnel September 5–December 31 at the Ratina tunnel gallery.
+Related Realities September 5–October 25 at Gallery Himmelblau, Visual Catalysts September 25–October 18 at Culture House Laikku, Bénédicte Vanderreydt’s In Utero September 5–28 at Gallery Nykyaika and Light in the Tunnel September 5–December 31 at the Ratina tunnel gallery.
 In addition to indoor and outdoor exhibitions, screenings and installations, the festival features lectures and seminars on photography, science and new technologies, as well as portfolio reviews.

 Backlight2020 is planning the festival according to all safety regulations concerning the coronavirus.
 You can check the latest coronavirus updates in Finland here: coronavirus update